 The Oberlander Prize curator will solicit nominations from an international group of more than 100 knowledgeable designers, critics, and academics.
 Nominees can also be self-nominated.

 At a minimum, nominations will consist of a name, contact information, and the names of a few projects.

-The Oberlander Prize curator will oversee the preparation of dossiers for each nominee, consisting of project images, a project summary, prior awards, etc. There is no sorting or pre-selection process.
+The Oberlander Prize curator will oversee the preparation of dossiers for each nominee, consisting of project images, a project summary, prior awards, etc.

-For the second meeting, the nomination is finalized, jury citation drafted, and recommendations for year’s programming are made.
+At the second meeting, the nomination is finalized, jury citation drafted, and recommendations for year’s programming are made.

 GOVERNANCE (CURATOR, ADVISORY BOARD, THE JURY)